Fokus (magazine): Awards and nominations

 In 2006 and 2012, the journalist Torbjörn Nilsson was named Journalist of the Year by the Swedish Magazine Publishers Association for his writing on politics in this magazine; in 2007; Urban Hamid was given the same award for his coverage of Iraq.
 Johan Anderberg was nominated for the award in 2014, but did not win.
 In 2007 and 2008, Lena Andersson and Thomas Engström, respectively, were named Columnists of the Year by the same association for their writing in Fokus.
 In 2009 Fokus wiki Makthavare.se was named Digital Media of the Year by the association.
-In 2010 Claes Lönegård was named New Talent of the Year (an award given to journalists under the age of 30) and in 2012 Maggie Strömberg was nominated for the same award.
+Claes Lönegård was named New Talent of the Year (an award given to journalists under the age of 30) in 2010 and Maggie Strömberg was nominated for the same award in 2012.

-In May 2007, Fokus was awarded the Swedish Publicists' Association's grand prize for its revitalisation of long form journalism, shown especially in its coverage of the political affairs surrounding the general election of 2006.
+In May 2007, Fokus was awarded the Swedish Publicists' Association's grand prize for its revitalisation of long form journalism, shown especially in its coverage of the political affairs surrounding the 2006 Swedish general election.
 Some of the magazine's coverage of the election was later collected in a book together with texts from the magazine Vi, and published by Weyler publishing and Fokus in 2011.